wmadfaa/react-native-shared-styles/README.md

 # react-native-shared-styles

-set of functions for helping with shearing styles between the components and adding multiple themes /dark, light/ to your react native app
+set of functions for shearing styles among the app components

 ### Installing